-Sell Your Mineral Rights in Custer County County, OK
+Sell Your Mineral Rights in Custer County, OK

-If you own mineral rights in Custer County, you're sitting in the Anadarko Basin — one of Oklahoma's most historically productive regions, with activity spanning both oil and natural gas.
-The market here is steady rather than explosive, but real buyers are active and real deals are being made.
-Let's figure out what your acres are actually worth.
+If you own mineral rights in Custer County, you're sitting on acreage in the Anadarko Basin — one of the most historically productive basins in the country, with both oil and gas in the ground.
+With 884 producing wells verified across the county and operators like Continental Resources and Devon Energy active here, this isn't speculative territory.
+Let's talk about what your rights are actually worth.

 ASSET OVERVIEW